pat-jpnk/crockford32/README.md

 ## Description

 An implementation of Crockford's Base32 encoding, including checksums.
-Intendedjj for use on unique resource identifiers in APIs.
+Intended for use on unique resource identifiers in APIs.
+Does not apply automatic conversions on decode input as described in "API Design Patterns" by JJ Geewax p.92.

 Created using [pybind11](https://github.com/pybind/pybind11) and [setuptools](https://pypi.org/project/setuptools/).